Skip to content

 • Thread: What happened during execution.
 Contains the conversation history, messages, tool calls, and results.
 Each thread has a thread_id.

 When you create a task, the API creates or reuses a thread to store the execution history.
-You can: - Poll the task for status: GET /api/v1/tasks/{task_id} - Read the thread for results: GET /api/v1/threads/{thread_id} - Stream updates via WebSocket: ws://localhost:8000/api/v1/ws/tasks/{thread_id}
+You can: - Poll the task for status: GET /api/v1/tasks/{task_id} - Read the thread for results: GET /api/v1/threads/{thread_id} - Stream updates via WebSocket: ws://localhost:8080/api/v1/ws/tasks/{thread_id} (Docker Compose) or port 8000 (local)

 sequenceDiagram